 I was terrible at doing that.

-On the other hand, when it came time to build a comprehensive project plan and technical solution, he came to me because that was my forte.
+On the other hand, when it came time to build a comprehensive project plan, design a customized technical solution or solve problems, he came to me because that was my forte.

 Once I realized this, I took a new approach to my own self-development.
 I would work on my “below average” weaknesses only enough to raise them to a minimal acceptable level.
 Instead,I focused my efforts to be exceptional in a few areas where I excelled.